Every week I am asked this question, “What do you want to discuss in our next one-on-one meeting?”

 Most managers are responsible for their own projects as well as supporting several team members to be successful at their initiatives.
 When the pressure is on, it might seem like a good idea to cancel a one-on-one meeting to free up time to meet deadlines for those personal projects.

 Nothing could be farther from the truth.
-According to this HBR piece by Elizabeth Saunders, unresolved employee issues won’t just go away.
+According to this Harvard Business Review piece by Elizabeth Saunders, unresolved employee issues won’t just go away.
 While you are ignoring your team to put the finishing touches on your power-point, disaster looms:

 – A cancelled 15-30 minute conversation can lead to a flooded inbox.
 Emails back and forth are inefficient and can end up costing managers even more time than the one-on-one.